-Cured meat last so long because it’s been dried.
+Cured meat lasts so long because it’s dried.
 It’s all about the moisture content.
-The use of salt and other curing agents draws moisture out of the meat and without moisture, the bacteria that spoil meat can’t survive.
+The use of salt and other curing agents draws moisture out of the meat, and without moisture, the bacteria that spoil meat can’t survive.

-This sounds simple but it’s a very balanced process that requires correct amounts of each ingredient.
-If the drying process happens too slow, bacteria can grow and if it happens too fast, the surface of the meat can get funky.
+Dry curing sounds simple, but it’s a very balanced process that requires the correct amounts of each ingredient.
+If the drying process happens too slow, bacteria can grow, and if it happens too fast, the surface of the meat can get funky.

 Is cured meat unhealthy?

-We get this question a lot and the overall answer is no but we can’t speak for everyone’s dietary needs.
-There isn’t anything outright unhealthy about cured meat and especially our cured meats but each person is different.
-If you have concerns, I recommend speaking with your doctor who knows your health history.
+We get this question a lot, and the overall answer is no, but we can’t speak for everyone’s dietary needs.
+There isn’t anything outright unhealthy about cured meat, especially our cured meats, but each person is different.
+If you have concerns, I recommend speaking with your doctor, who knows your health history.

 What’s the difference between cured meat and charcuterie?